 that explains which groups should receive which vaccine (including children) is included with every delivery of influenza vaccine.

 Two doses of influenza vaccine at least one month apart are recommended for children aged less than 9 years who are receiving influenza vaccine for the first time.
 The same vial must not be used for the two doses.

 General practices can order vaccine online.
 Ring the State Vaccine Centre on 1300 656 132 if you have not already registered for online ordering.
 Aged care facilities can order influenza vaccine by submitting an order form.
 Vaccination clinics should only be scheduled once vaccine has been delivered.

 Reporting Influenza Vaccinations to ACIR

-Immunisation providers are encouraged to report all influenza vaccines given to children up to 7 years of age to the Australian Childhood Immunisation Register (taking care to note the correct vaccine brand name).
+Immunisation providers are encouraged to report all influenza vaccines given to people up to 20 years of age to the Australian Childhood Immunisation Register (taking care to note the correct vaccine brand name).